kvfi/old_kvfi/resources/files/posts/Notes.md

 * League's community is one of the most woeful community online games has to offer: from 12 years old to stormy players, the climate operating during games is distastful at every level.

 I really hope I can get back at it at a later date, with more confidence to see that Riot Games, the Editor, to have addressed these issues that are killing some of the dedicated ones.

+#### Hobson's choice and spec work {#Hodsons_Choice_SpecWork_Morocco}
+Today I posted an essay on “[institutionalized underemployment](./AlmostJob)”, which I see as deliberately pernicious at microscale.
+Although no assessing framework is known to exists&mdash;no policies as well&mdash;it's a must to cope with this destructive phenomenon.
+That said, my original thoughts were on **[spec work](https://en.wikipedia.org/wiki/Speculative_work)** and long-term unpaid internship in Morocco and how it generates a titanic labor force at no cost.
+While extra-school training, of course, is essential for a sucessful career, requiring extended and unsalaried periods of pro-bono work is overly abusive.
+Fresh graduates are left to take a [Hobson's choice](https://en.wikipedia.org/wiki/Hobson%27s_choice): take a so-called ‘job’, acclimatize yourself to honorary work.
+Or stay home.